Hop-A-Jet Flight 823

 Hop-A-Jet Flight 823 was a chartered U.S. domestic flight operated by Hop-A-Jet from Ohio State University Airport in Columbus, Ohio, to Naples Airport in Naples, Florida.
 Shortly before landing on February 9, 2024, the pilots reported a dual engine failure and attempted to land on Interstate 75.
-The aircraft, a Bombardier Challenger 604, was destroyed and consumed by a post-crash fire.
+The aircraft, a Bombardier Challenger 604, with twin General Electric CF34-3B engines, was destroyed and consumed by a post-crash fire.
 Both pilots were killed, but the two passengers and the sole flight attendant on board survived.

 Background

 Aircraft

 The aircraft involved was a Bombardier Challenger 604 with manufacturer's serial number 5584 and registered as N823KD.
 The aircraft was built in 2004 and could carry up to 12 passengers.
+It was outfitted with two CF34-3B engines, manufactured by GE.
+The engines were installed new onto the aircraft on May 14, 2004.
+The Number 1 engine was Serial Number 950105, and the Number 2 engine was Serial Number 950106.

-The aircraft was owned by East Shore Aviation LLC and was operated by Ace Aviation Services, doing business as Hop-A-Jet Worldwide Jet Charter, a private jet travel company based in Fort Lauderdale, Florida.
+At the time of the accident, the aircraft was owned by East Shore Aviation LLC and was operated by Ace Aviation Services, doing business as Hop-A-Jet Worldwide Jet Charter, a private jet travel company based in Fort Lauderdale, Florida.
 The airplane's most recent continuous airworthiness inspection was completed on January 5, 2024, at which time the aircraft had accumulated 9,763 total hours of operation.